cgadski/nix-rice/README.md

       };
     }

+Imagine if posts on r/unixporn all came with their own rice expression so all you have to do to try them out is import them into your system configuration!

 ## How do I use / contribute to it?

 example/rice.nix is a usage case, and there is documentation in the source code.